Last Updated: 7/28/18 – with a map!

 Las Juanas (lunch & dinner)

 A word of caution, its seafood can sometimes be surprisingly expensive.
-Its comida del dia is usually good & cheaper, though often only available at lunch.
-Phone: 6921-4536
+So make sure to ask, or check out the prices on the chalkboard.
+If you want to keep costs down, ask for their comida del dia.
+It is inexpensive and tasty, though often only available at lunch.
+Phone: 6921-4536.

 San Jose Neighborhood